 - Cook lentils: Add the lentils to a small saucepan with enough water to cover by about 2-inches high.
 Bring the water to a vigorous simmer before reducing the heat.
 Simmer for about 15 minutes, or until al dente.
 Do not overcook.

 - Prepare potatoes: Toss the potatoes in a drizzle of olive oil, nutritional yeast, ¾ teaspoon garlic powder, and salt to taste.
-Transfer to a large rimmed nonstick baking sheet n a single layer and cook for about 20 minutes, or until fork tender, tossing halfway.
+Transfer to a large rimmed nonstick baking sheet in a single layer and cook for about 20 minutes, or until fork tender, tossing halfway.
+(For a low-glycemic, oil-free method, see the blog post.)

 - Prepare Brussels sprouts: Toss the shaved Brussels in a drizzle of olive oil, ¾ teaspoon garlic powder, and salt to taste.
 Transfer to a large rimmed nonstick baking sheet and cook for about 10 minutes, or until golden brown.